jixinchen9/pvv_data_automation/readme.md

 ## Setup

-- edit the path of python install in the main_metadata_writer.bat, should be the same one you updated modules in. alternatively, add the path of both the python bundled with windows and a full featured python install to the path variable in 'edit environment variables', making sure the full featured python precedes the windows one in the path variable list.
+- edit the path of python install in the main_metadata_writer.bat, should be the same one you updated modules in. alternatively, add the path of both the python bundled with windows and a full featured python install to the PATH variable in 'edit environment variables', making sure the full featured python precedes the windows one in the path variable list.
+- adding the install of python to PATH variable will allow you to install any packages that are missing from you python install: "python -m pip install \<module name\>". 'xlrd' may a module you install in this manner.
+- relevant only to v1: it is easiest to just regenerate the ncode batch file and script by opening the flo file and adding a file to the input, this will update the install location of ncode so the ncode batch script can run simply open flo file in ncode and 'save for batch file'
 - The process is developed inside a python virtual environment, but relies on only a few libraries, regex, pandas, and xlrd at time of this writing; a requirements document is provided to generate venv should dependency issues arise in the future; for most purposes it will be ok to run script with generic python 3.12 interpreter, which you will have mapped to.
-- relevant only to v1: it is easiest to just regenerate the ncode batch file and script by opening the flo file and adding a file to the input, this will update the install location of ncode so the ncode batch script can run simply open flo file in ncode and 'save for batch file'
 - now you can simply run the batch file for the python script from command prompt or by double clicking.